TexasDigitalLibrary/Vireo/README.md

 Vireo build is done with [Maven](https://maven.apache.org/).
 The build is configured with [pom.xml](https://github.com/TexasDigitalLibrary/Vireo/blob/master/pom.xml) and [package.json](https://github.com/TexasDigitalLibrary/Vireo/blob/master/package.json).
 There are several command line arguments that can be used when packaging Vireo 4.

 * ```-Dproduction``` will package production ready. **Required for Tomcat deployment or running as a jar**
-* ```-DskipTests``` will skip tests
+* ```-DskipTests``` will skip tests.
-* ```-Dassets.uri=file://opt/vireo/``` will configure to store assets at /opt/vireo
+* ```-Dassets.uri=file://opt/vireo/``` will configure where to store assets.
-* ```-Dconfig.uri=file://var/vireo/config/``` will configure the external configuration directory for the WAR packaged application
+* ```-Dconfig.uri=file://var/vireo/config/``` will configure the external configuration directory for the WAR packaged application.
-* ```-Dspring.config.location=file://var/vireo/config/``` will configure the external configuration directory for development using spring-boot:run or running as a jar **Ending trailing slash is required for spring.config.location**
+* ```-Dspring.config.location=file://var/vireo/config/``` will configure the external configuration directory for development using `spring-boot:run`.

+**Ending trailing slash is required for spring.config.location**

 The external configuration directory is where an application.properties file can be added to override default properties.
-When packaging the application define config.uri, which will template context.xml file with the spring.config.location system variable for container deployment.
-When running for development define spring.config.location to externalize the configuration.
-If running for development and using an external configuration, do not define assets.uri.
-It will have to be configured manually.
+When packaging the application define `config.uri`, which will template context.xml file with the `spring.config.location` system variable for container deployment.

+When running for development define `spring.config.location` to externalize the configuration.
+If running for development and using an external configuration, do not define `assets.uri`.
+It will have to be configured manually in the external application.properties.

 **External configuration is recommended for production deployment**